Check out my electron density video, showing how the different sidechains look in the density.

 The Intro Puzzles page on the Foldit wiki links to tips for each intro puzzle, including videos.

 I work as a program and policy analyst for the USPS with a graphic arts and instructional design background (designing publications, designing, writing and scripting training content).
 I discovered Foldit while researching gamification for web based training.
 After an abortive start back in 2014 (I was terribly frustrated by the tutorials on my first try), I took another gamification course in 2015 and came back for more.
 This time the hook stuck, and I have been folding proteins ever since.

-Bio-engineer at the prehistory 30 years ago, I PhD recently on the opposite scale: the World's ecology and sustainable development indicators.
+Bio-engineer 30 years ago, I PhD recently on the opposite scale: the World's ecology and sustainable development indicators.

 I find Foldit inspiring for the research process and it's link with development and what we call "technological lock in" in History: one step back, 2 steps forwards can help humanity to go out of the current unsustainable high carbon societies lock-in.

 From the game point of view, I like evolving and scripting in order to learn what is a beautiful protein.

 -Nov 2013: first time our group solution further used in Science